Louth and Horncastle: Current

-This large stretch of Lincolnshire coastline includes the seaside resorts of Mablethorpe and Sutton-on-Sea, this immediate coastline has a minority of small output areas with severe deprivation following the decline of the tourism industry apart from holiday cottages, being further north than popular family resorts in Skegness.
-The seat's eponymous towns of Louth and Horncastle lie inland amid a rural area of the Lincolnshire Wolds where farming is an important sector, with most constituents on modest to mid-level income and low unemployment.

 History

 The seat was created in 1997.
 Conservatives have been dominant in the area for decades, the closest result was in 1997, when a Labour Party candidate came the closest of any opponents to being elected.

 Members of Parliament

 The MP for this seat is Victoria Atkins.
 She succeeded Peter Tapsell at the 2015 general election.
 He previously represented the predecessor seats of East Lindsey and Horncastle from 1966 to 1997, and before that represented Nottingham West from 1959 to 1964 before being defeated by Labour.
 Prior to standing down, he was the longest-serving Conservative MP, albeit with the break in service, and from 2001, he was the only MP of any party first elected in the 1950s.
 Following the retirement of Alan Williams, Tapsell became, on his re-election in 2010, Father of the House.
-He was succeeded in the honorific position in 2015 by Sir Gerald Kaufman.
+He was succeeded in the honorific position in 2015 by Gerald Kaufman.